acachadina/6CCS3MDE_Coursework/README.md

 # MDE - User Guide to DOT Language Implementation
 In order to run a demonstration of the implementation of the language, follow the steps provided below.
 Start by cloning the repository and opening it with the Eclipse IDE.
+Fix any erros which may arise due to missing empty folders by adding them in the required locations.

 ### 1. Generate Artifacts